drakeg77/Drake-Gossett/content/authors/admin/_index.md

 ---

-Drake Gossett is a Mechanical Engineering student at UCF Burnett Honors College.
-His interests include high-powered rocketry, electronics, and mechanical design.
-He actively contributes to the SEDS Rocket Club, focusing on thermal analysis and radio communications for high-altitude rockets.
+I'm Drake Gossett, an ambitious Mechanical Engineering freshman at UCF Burnett Honors College with a passion for high-powered rocketry, electronics, and mechanical design.
+I thrive on problem-solving and have a keen interest in defense projects.
+As an active member of the SEDS Rocket Club, I'm eager to apply my skills in a hands-on environment and secure an internship to gain practical experience beyond the classroom.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.